5. Configuration

 System name | Automatic | Select the system name - presets or user defined |

-AC input 1 | Generator | Select Generator, Grid or Shore power.
-Note additional configuration is required for complete setup of these options. |
+AC input 1 | Generator | Select Not available, Generator, Grid or Shore power.
+Note: additional configuration is required for complete setup of these options. |

 AC input 2 | Grid | Same choices as above. |

-Monitor for grid failure | Disabled | Monitors for loss of AC-input, and triggers an alarm if detected.
+Monitor for grid failure | Disabled | Monitors for loss of AC-input and triggers an alarm if detected.
 Alarm is cleared when the AC-input is reconnected. |

 Battery monitor | Automatic | Select the SoC source.
 This function is useful where there is more than one BMV.
-More details. |
+Options: Automatic, No battery monitor and available battery monitor sources.
+For more details see Battery state of charge (SoC). |

-Has DC system | No | Enable this for boats, vehicles and installations with DC loads and chargers - in addition to Multi and MPPT chargers.
+Has DC system | Disabled | Enable this for boats, vehicles and installations with DC loads and chargers - in addition to Multi and MPPT chargers.
 This won't be applicable to most off-grid installations; and any discrepancy between the DC current measured by the Multi, and by the BMV, will be attributed to a 'DC system'.
 This may be power-in from an alternator, or power-out from a pump, for example.
 A positive value indicates consumption.
 A negative value indicates charging, for example by an alternator.
 Note that the value shown will always be an approximation, and is affected by the variation in sample rate between elements of the system. |

 Battery Measurements | Not set | Use this menu to define which battery measurement to see on the VRM portal and the MFD HTML5 app. |

 System status | On/Off | The following parameters are diagnostic flags only.
-See section xyz for details: Synchronize VE.Bus SoC with battery.
-Use solar charger current to improve VE.Bus SoC.
-Solar charger voltage control Solar charger current control BMS control |
+See The System Status Menu chapter for details Synchronise VE.Bus SoC with battery Use solar charger current to improve VE.Bus SoC Solar charger voltage control Solar charger current control BMS control |

-DVCC | No | Enabling DVCC changes a GX device from a passive monitor into an active controller.
+DVCC | Disabled | Enabling DVCC changes a GX device from a passive monitor into an active controller.
 Default setting is No, unless a compatible BMS-Can managed battery is connected, then setting is set and locked to manufacturers specification. |

-Limit charge current | No | No / Yes - User-configurable system wide maximum charge current setting in Amps. |
+Limit charge current | Disabled | User-configurable system wide maximum charge current setting in Amps. |

-SVS - Shared voltage sense | No | No / Yes - The GX device automatically selects the best available voltage measurement and shares it with other connected devices. |
+SVS - Shared voltage sense | Disabled | The GX device automatically selects the best available voltage measurement and shares it with other connected devices. |

-STS - Shared temperature sense | No | No / Yes - The GX device will send the measured battery temperature to the inverter/charger system as well as all connected solar chargers. |
+STS - Shared temperature sense | Disabled | The GX device will send the measured battery temperature to the inverter/charger system as well as all connected solar chargers. |

 Temperature sensor | Automatic | Select the temperature sensor to use for shared temperature sense measurement. |